brcontainer/qt-helper/README.md

 > include($$PWD/vendor/qt-helper/web/webglobals.pri)
 > ```

-## Application Sample
+## Sample/Example

-The sample APIs are located at [./sampe](./sampe), you can open the "sample.pro" file in QtDesigner, or compile via the command line.
+The sample APIs are located at [./sample](./sample), you can open the "sample.pro" file in QtDesigner, or compile via the command line.

 Deploy in debug mode with command line: